drake-mer/blog/about.md

 If you are interested in my background, you can checkout my [resume][resume].
 For any work-related query, don't hesitate to send an email to the address below.

-This blog is not aimed as a profesionnal blog strictly speaking, so don't be afraid if you see some random rambling on programming and stuff.
-I am continuously working on improving it but information here and there could still be out of date or irrelevant.

 [resume]: {{site.url}}/resume/cv.pdf
 [phd-raman]: http://www.theses.fr/2014ANGE0004
 [phd-publication]: https://tel.archives-ouvertes.fr/tel-01052857/document